YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TRIGIS, Trigger name: tttt

-Trigger/Run Time Information: This message identifies a trigger name
+Trigger/Run Time Information: This message identifies a trigger name.

 Action: Refer to the accompanying message(s) for more information.